 Ice cream cones aren't the only things that can be dipped at La Diperie.
 Opt for a cookie ice cream sandwich and then dip it.

-Lickadee Split is the quintessential mom and pop ice cream shop that boasts a menu of classic summer treats, including ice cream sandwiches.
+Lickadee Split is the quintessential mom-and-pop ice cream shop that boasts a menu of classic summer treats, including ice cream sandwiches.

 The Big Chill may not have been around as long as some other ice cream institutions in Toronto, but it's a neighbourhood mainstay.
-Skip the banana split your next visit and go for the ice cream sandwich, which is filled with whatever choice of ice cream you want.
+Skip the banana split on your next visit and go for the ice cream sandwich, which is filled with whatever choice of ice cream you want.

 Not only is Craig's Cookies home to some of Toronto's most decadent cookies, but during the summer they're filling them with ice cream.